Battle of Megiddo (1918): Breakthrough of Ottoman line

 At 4:30 am, Allenby's main attack by XXI Corps opened.
 A barrage by 385 guns (the field artillery of five divisions, five batteries of 60-pounder guns, thirteen siege batteries of medium howitzers and seven batteries of the Royal Horse Artillery), 60 trench mortars and two destroyers off the coast fell on the Ottoman 7th and 20th Divisions' front-line positions defending Nahr el Faliq.
 As the opening bombardment turned to a "lifting" barrage at 4:50 am, the British and Indian infantry advanced and quickly broke through the Ottoman lines.
 Within hours, the Desert Mounted Corps were moving north along the coast, with no Ottoman reserves available to check them.

-According to Woodward, "concentration, surprise, and speed were key elements in the blitzkrieg warfare planned by Allenby."
-By the end of the first day of battle, the left flank unit of the British XXI Corps (the 60th Division) had reached Tulkarm and the remnants of the Ottoman Eighth Army were in disorderly retreat under air attack by Bristol F.2 Fighters of No. 1 Australian Squadron, through the defile at Messudieh and into the hills to the east, covered by a few hastily organised rearguards.
+According to Woodward, "concentration, surprise, and speed were key elements in the blitzkrieg warfare planned by Allenby".
+By the end of the first day of battle, the left flank unit of the British XXI Corps (the 60th Division) had reached Tulkarm and the remnants of the Ottoman Eighth Army were in disorderly retreat under air attack by Bristol F.2 Fighters of No. 1 Australian Squadron, through the defile at Messudieh and into the hills to the east, covered by a few rearguards hastily organised by the German Asia Korps headquarters and its commander, Oberst Gustav von Oppen.
+The headquarters of the Ottoman XXII Corps had been overrun and captured, although Refet Bey, the corps commander, escaped.
 Jevad Pasha, the army commander, had fled, and Mustafa Kemal Pasha at Seventh Army headquarters was unable to re-establish control over Eighth Army's troops.

 Throughout the day, the RAF prevented any of the German aircraft based at Jenin from taking off and interfering with the British land operations.
 Relays of two S.E.5s from Nos.
 111 and 145 Squadrons, armed with bombs, circled over the German airfield at Jenin all day on 19 September.
 Whenever they spotted any movement on the ground, they bombed the airfield.
 Each pair of aircraft were relieved every two hours, machine-gunning the German hangars before departing.